a-zurcher/qmk_firmware/keyboards/preonic/keymaps/a-zurcher/readme.md

 # a-zurcher Preonic layout

-German layout, with a similar keymaps to "regular" keyboards.
+German layout, with keymaps close to "regular" keyboards and a MIDI layer for music production.

 Layers:
 - **QWERTZ layer** (Lower+Raise+B)